AZDisbo Supported

 Arizona IOLTA Note

-Arizona's IOLTA program is administered by the Arizona Foundation for Legal Services & Education.
-The State Bar of Arizona actively monitors overdraft notifications.
+Arizona's IOLTA program is governed by both ER 1.15 of the Rules of Professional Conduct and Rule 43 of the Arizona Rules of the Supreme Court.
+The Arizona Foundation for Legal Services & Education (azflse.org) runs the program, and the State Bar of Arizona actively monitors every overdraft notification it receives from banks.

 Common IOLTA Violations in Arizona